gottaeat/bands/README.md

   once.
 - handles channel and server-wide commands.
 - allows for state manipulation through private messages on trusted servers.
-- has openai support with key rotation for modules to take advantage of.
+- has openai and wolfram alpha support for modules to take advantage of.

 and many more